yuchenWYC/Yuchen-UofT-notes/cs_review/review.md

 <img style="width:80%; text-align: center;" src="mem_hierarchy.png"/>

 ## Processes and System Calls
-- A process contains all of the state for a program in execution.
+- A process is a running program.
+A process contains all of the state for a program in execution.
   - An <span style="color:red"> address space </span>
   - The <span style="color:red"> code + data </span> for the executing program
   - An execution <span style="color:red"> stack </span> encapsulating the state of procedure calls